copilot-code-optimizations/VS-Extension/README.md

-# VS-Extension
+# Code Optimizations extension (preview) for Visual Studio
-External source for the Code Optimizations Extension for VS
+Please stay tuned, details coming on May 30th 2024.